-The framework is used in the study of higher education and are intended to be an objective, degree-based lens through which researchers can group and study similar institutions.
-Carnegie Classifications are used in research study design to ensure adequate representation of sampled institutions, students, or faculty.
+The framework is intended to be an objective lens to group similar institutions.
+Among other uses, Carnegie Classifications are used in research study design to ensure adequate representation of sampled institutions, students, or faculty.

-In 2022, Carnegie Foundation for the Advancement of Teaching and the American Council on Education (ACE) partnered to re-envision the future of the Carnegie Classifications.
-As part of that agreement, the Universal and Elective Classifications have been brought together under a single organizational home at ACE.
-The two organizations are now working together to develop new and refined versions of the Classifications to better reflect the public purpose, mission, focus, and impact of higher education.
+In 2022, the Carnegie Foundation for the Advancement of Teaching and the American Council on Education partnered to re-envision the future of the Carnegie Classifications and better reflect the public purpose, mission, focus, and impact of higher education.
+The 2025 Carnegie Classifications were the first release through this partnership.
+The Carnegie Classifications will be updated next in 2028.

 What are the Carnegie Classifications?

 The Carnegie Classifications are a system for organizing the diverse set of degree-granting colleges and universities in the United States.
-They were originally intended to be a tool for researchers to further their study of higher education, with the first Basic classification organizing institutions by the types of degrees they awarded.
+They were originally intended to be a tool for researchers to further their study of higher education, with the first classification organizing institutions by the types of degrees they awarded and having a focus on the highest level of degree.

 What are Elective Classifications?